GrosSacASac/WebSpree/README.md

 * Run WebSpree.py or WebSpree_beta.py
 * If you use a Mac [click here](https://github.com/GrosSacASac/WebSpree/wiki/Installation-for-Mac)

-##Tests
+##Platform tests

-* Test all ok for Windows (Vista, 7, 8)
+* Test all ok for Windows Vista, 7, 8, 10.
-* On Mac there are some minor problems but should be ok for basic use
+* On Mac there are some minor problems but should be ok for basic use.
-* Not tested yet on Linux
+* Not tested yet on Linux.

 ##Updates

-  You can see the complete patch notes in the Documentation in [Patch_Notes.html](http://rawgit.com/GrosSacASac/WebSpree/master/Documentation/Patch_Notes.html)
+  You can see the complete patch notes in the Documentation in [Patch_Notes.html](http://rawgit.com/GrosSacASac/WebSpree/master/Documentation/Patch_Notes.html).

 ##How to join and contribute ?

-  Look for interesting missions in To_do.html in the Documentation folder
+  Look for To_do.html in the Documentation folder.
+Open issues filled with details.

 ##Developpement Status

-  5/10 :: Early alpha - Heavy changes are made every day
+  5/10 :: Early alpha - Heavy changes are made every day.

 ##How does it work ?

+   Uses python and tkinter ui.
+Read the technical specification for more details.
   ![simplified_internal_architecture](Documentation/simplified_internal_architecture.svg)

-##More

-  You want to know more ?
-Read files in Documentation